 The City of Fort Collins endorses a multipronged approach to waste minimization that includes recycling, re-use, composting, and source reduction, and which also applies Sustainable Materials Management principles such as redesigning systems to reduce pollution and waste.
 Additionally, the City has adopted a goal of diverting 75 percent of community waste by 2020; 90 percent by 2025, and 100 percent by 2030.

-Therefore, the City:
+- Encourages integrated, sustainable

+waste management planning and

+implementation policy, including but

+not limited to centralized data collection

+requirements and reaching statewide

+diversion targets.

-- Encourages integrated, sustainable waste management planning and implementation policy, including but not limited to centralized data collection requirements and formal statewide diversion targets. - Supports a regulatory authority role for local government to ensure the efficient management of recyclable material and solid waste, including application of laws that prescribe the use of county-funded disposal facilities for certain types of wastes, and other local bans on landfill disposal for certain types of debris. - Encourages "buy recycled" or "environmentally preferable purchasing" policies for government agency procurement. - 4.
-Supports incentives and funding for programs that promote waste reduction, reuse and recycling, and development of related infrastructure. - Supports continued or increased funding for programs to collect and monitor data on trash volumes, rates of diversion from landfill disposal and economic impacts of recycling. - 6.
-Supports greater producer responsibility initiatives, such as "take back" regulations that assist consumers to appropriately recycle packaging materials or certain products (e.g., cardboard and expanded polystyrene packaging, single-use plastic shopping bags, or mattresses). - 7.
-Opposes CRS Section 25-17-104, which currently limits local authority to regulate packaging materials (e.g., single-use plastic bags). - 8.
-Supports establishing a refundable deposit fee on beverage containers to increase recovery rates and pay for recycling programs.
+- Supports a regulatory authority role for local government to ensure the efficient management of recyclable material and solid waste, including application of laws that prescribe the use of county-funded disposal facilities for certain types of wastes, and other local bans on landfill disposal for certain types of debris.

+- Encourages "buy recycled" or "environmentally preferable purchasing" policies for government agency procurement.

+- 4. Supports incentives and funding for programs that promote waste reduction, reuse and recycling, and development of related infrastructure.

+- Supports continued or increased funding for programs to collect and monitor data on trash volumes, rates of diversion from landfill disposal and economic impacts of recycling.

-Supports state and regional tax incentives for existing and new businesses that provide end markets for recycled materials in support of a domestic, circular economy.
+- 6. Supports greater producer responsibility initiatives, such as "take back" regulations that assist consumers to appropriately recycle packaging materials or certain products (e.g., cardboard and expanded polystyrene packaging, single-use plastic shopping bags, or mattresses). - 7.
+Opposes CRS Section 25-17-104. which currently limits local authority to regulate packaging materials (e.g., single-use plastic bags). - 8.
+Supports establishing a refundable deposit fee on beverage containers to increase recovery rates and pay for recycling programs. - 9.
+Supports state and regional tax incentives for existing and new businesses that provide end markets for recycled materials in support of a domestic, circular economy. - 10.
+Supports incentives and programs to encourage the use of compost, developing end markets to help divert organic material from landfills (food and yard waste).